-USAID has funded a series of studies on soft skills for youth development that focuses on identifying the most important soft skills for key youth outcomes — including youth success in the workforce and youth violence prevention and sexual and reproductive health (SRH) — analyzing instruments to measure those skills, and providing guidance on how to help adolescents and young adults build these key skills.
+USAID has funded a series of studies on soft skills for youth development that focuses on identifying the most important soft skills for key youth outcomes — including youth success in the workforce and youth violence prevention and reproductive health (RH) — analyzing instruments to measure those skills, and providing guidance on how to help adolescents and young adults build these key skills.

 As the evidence base on the importance of soft skills for fostering positive youth outcomes, including workforce success, social and health behaviors, and education, has grown, international youth development programs have increasingly focused on interventions that develop soft skills (also referred to as life skills, socio-emotional skills, and transferrable skills, among other terms).

 However, it is less clear which soft skills are most likely to deliver the greatest benefits to youth and to what extent these skills are similar or different across key outcome areas.

 USAID’s studies have found that evidence and practice support the theory that a common set of skills can lead to positive outcomes in multiple domains of youth’s lives, including SRH, violence prevention, and workforce success.

 Moreover, programming that provides opportunities to learn relevant skills is often more strategic and appealing to youth than programming that focuses on the avoidance of risky behaviors.
 From the youth perspective, SRH, violence, and earning money are not separate, but interrelated, with one domain of behavior often affecting the others (Pittman et al., 2003; Lerner, 2003).